RSS

 Of course, there are a variety of things that could be wrong with your marketing effort.

-One most common problem that many companies overlook is the quality of the writing on their website and the quality of writing in their printed materials.
+One common problem that many companies overlook is the quality of the writing on their website and the quality of writing in their printed materials.

 In the minds of many customers, sloppy writing equals sloppy work or sloppy products.
 They are hesitant to buy from a company whose website or printed marketing materials are not well-written.